QSHS: An Axion Dark Matter Resonant Search Apparatus: Acknowledgements

 \section{Acknowledgements}

 The QSHS collaboration is funded by the Science and Technology Facilities Council (STFC), Quantum Technologies for Fundamental Physics (QTFP) programme, grant codes ST/T006811/1 (Sheffield), ST/T006064/1 (NPL), ST/T006099/1 (UCL), ST/T006102/1 (Lancaster), ST/T006145/1 (Liverpool, Oxford), ST/T006277/1 (Oxford), ST/T006625/1,2 (Oxford, Cambridge) and ST/T006242/1 (RHUL).
 Further support was provided to the associated `ParaPara' project, funded by STFC, again as part of the QTFP programme, grant codes ST/W006502/1 (Lancaster) and ST/W006464/1 (UCL).
+The LLNL group is supported by the U.S. Department of Energy under Contract DE-AC52-07NA27344.
+LLNL-JRNL-2007312.
 We wish to thank the Mary and Arthur Hogg Scholarship and Sheffield Alumni Fund for financial support for A. Sundararajan.